Offering support in three areas

 My interest in working with men comes from being one.
 A man whose learned some hard life lessons along the way.
 My cherished illusions of having the perfect nuclear family living happily ever after in a dream home I was building for us spectacularly imploded over a decade ago just weeks before I finished the house.

-The fallout from that devastating event forced me on a long, hard journey of disappointment, grief and re-discovery, a path I’m still walking.
+The fallout from that devastating event forced me on a long, hard journey of disappointment, grief and re-discovery.

 I’ve spent the last ten years studying, reading, in therapy, men’s groups, and re-learning much of what I thought I knew as a younger man.